“We should consider every day lost in which we have not danced at least once.”

 -Friedrich Wilhelm Nietzsche

 As we know, exercise is a key component for staying healthy.
 Movement is important for older adults, especially those for whom a sedentary lifestyle poses health threats.
-A recent study by the New England Journal of Medicine discovered that dance had the greatest protection against dementia of any of the other leisure activities studied, reducing the risk by up to 76%.
+A recent study by the New England Journal of Medicine discovered that dance had the greatest protection against dementia of any other leisure activities studied, reducing the risk by up to 76%.
 Other activities studied were reading, bicycling, swimming, crossword puzzles, and golf.

 As brain cells die and weaken with age, the first thing to go is nouns (like the names of people) because there is only one pathway to remembering those.
 Dancing uses multiple pathways to movement, from coordinating steps and enjoying the music to social interactions.
 Therefore, there are more pathways a person’s brain creates to facilitate the fun.